 Nobody likes to contact a business again and again for the same problem.
 However, if customers often end up doing so, it raises several questions on the ability of your customer service team.

-Businesses that have made a mark in the customer service landscape are known for their ability to resolve customer issues in the first contact itself.
-Prioritize FCR and solve customer problems without unnecessarily escalating to other agents or teams.
+Many customer service experts and entrepreneurs will give you this customer service tip: “Resolve maximum issues in the first contact itself”.
+To achieve this mark, prioritize FCR and solve customer problems without unnecessarily escalating to other agents or teams.

 No matter if customers share an email or raise their issue over social media, your goal should be to get their issue resolved by the first agent who responds to them.
 There is nothing customers will appreciate more than getting their problems quickly addressed the first time around.

-19. Create a Community With an Online Forum
+19. Foster a Community With an Online Forum

 Over the years we have seen a huge rise in the number of online community forums and their positive impact on businesses, as well as customers.